 San Diego Tourism Authority

-Tourism is the third-largest economic driver in San Diego -- generating $17 billion in regional economic impact in FY 2017, contributing to more than $743 million in transient occupancy taxes, sales taxes and property taxes to government entities, and supporting 191,000 tourism-related jobs in the County.
+Tourism is the third-largest economic driver in San Diego — generating $17.9 billion in regional economic impact, contributing to more than $895 million in transient occupancy taxes, sales taxes and property taxes to government entities, and supporting 194,000 tourism-related jobs in the County.

 At the center of this dynamic environment is the San Diego Tourism Authority (SDTA), the sales and marketing engine focused on promoting and marketing San Diego as a preferred vacation and meeting destination for leisure and business travelers from around the world.
-In its mission, the SDTA in FY 2017 was the recipient of about 95 percent of SDTMD’s funding to drive tourism promotion, which is key to SDTA’s efforts to win market share and showcase San Diego as a world-class tourism location.
-These endeavors were successful in attracting over 34 million visitors to the City in FY 2017 and generating $10.4 billion in total visitor spending.
+SDTA is the largest recipient of SDTMD funding, receiving approximately 95 percent of available funds for tourism marketing and promotion.
+SDTA programs are crucial to gaining market share and showcasing San Diego as a world-class tourism location.

 Key highlights FY 2018:

 - SDTA’s marketing activities were successful in attracting over 35 million visitors to the City and generating $10.8 billion in total visitor spending

 - SDTA’s work has helped make San Diego a Top 5 travel destination for U.S. residents and the 11th most visited city for overseas visitors

 - SDTA campaigns influenced 4.5 million room nights at TMD hotels and $767 million in hotel room revenue

 - The City of San Diego experienced strong demand for hotel room nights, which averaged 79.7 percent occupancy, as a result of SDTA programs